Inverse Problems with Learned Forward Operators: Data-driven model correction

 \subsubsection{Limitations and extensions}

 The first, minor difficulty with this approach is that it requires training two networks, one for the forward operator $A$ and one for its adjoint $A^*$.
-This could be avoided by using training data for the normal operator $A^*A$ as in \cref{sec:proj-note-numerics} and learning a single network $N_\Theta \colon \calX \to \calX$ to satisfy $N_\Theta(\tilde A^* \tilde A x^i) \approx A^*Ax^i$.
+This can be avoided by using training data for the normal operator $A^*A$ as in \cref{sec:proj-note-numerics} and learning a single network $N_\Theta \colon \calX \to \calX$ to satisfy $N_\Theta(\tilde A^* \tilde A x^i) \approx A^*Ax^i$.
 This will be sufficient to approximate the gradient of the data fidelity term $\|Ax-y\|_{\calY}^2$, see~\eqref{eqn:GradientFit}.

-A much more serious difficulty is that \cref{thm:conv-neighbourhood} requires that the trained networks approximate the exact forward and adjoint operators for all $x_n$ obtained during gradient descent (and not just in the vicinity of training samples $\trim$).
-In practice this can be slightly relaxed by requiring that the approximation is valid along likely trajectories, but this requires much more complicated training data: one needs to run the iterations for every training image $x_i$ and add the values of the forward operator and its adjoint along the trajectory to the training set.
-This makes training very cumbersome and computationally expensive.
-This is discussed more in \cref{sec:training-trajectory}.
+A much more serious difficulty is that \cref{thm:conv-neighbourhood} requires that the trained networks approximate the exact forward and adjoint operators for all iterates $\iter{x}{k}$ obtained during gradient descent (and not just in the vicinity of training samples $\trim$).
+This requires very cumbersome and computationally expensive recursive training discussed above.

 A possible remedy for this is to use iterative algorithms that stay in the vicinity of the training images $\trim$, such as the projected gradient scheme in~\cite{hauswirth16} where the authors consider a constrained variational problem over a manifold.
-A difficulty is, however, that in our setting the manifold is given implicitly via training samples $\trim$ and needs to be estimated ``on the fly'' as the iterations proceed, which is currently work in progress.
+A difficulty is, however, that in our setting the manifold is given implicitly via training samples $\trim$ and needs to be estimated ``on the fly'' as the iterations proceed.
+This is currently work in progress.